School terms and conditions

 - ‘Participant’ means an individual who takes part in Program sessions;

-- ‘Program Parameters’ means the requirements for conduct of the Program (as updated from time to time);
+- ‘Program Parameters’ means the requirements for conduct of the applicable component of the Program (as updated from time to time);

 - ‘Registration’ means the creation of a Site account for the School and verification of School details;

 - ‘Relevant Legislation’means any legislation of the Commonwealth, State or Territory that applies in the jurisdiction where activities are being delivered under the Program;

 - ‘School’ means an educational establishment whose major activity is the provision of full-time primary or secondary education, accepted by Sport Australia to conduct activities under the Program;

 - ‘Site’ means the Program website;